 3. Decorate for Spring

-Invite residents to help you decorate for spring by adding spring hanging decorations in your Activity Room, butterfly magnets for their refrigerator doors, flower wreaths for the doors in your facility, and flower projects to plant flowers throughout your facility.
+Invite residents to help you decorate for spring by adding spring hanging decorations in your Activity Room, butterfly magnets for their refrigerator doors, flower wreaths for the doors in your facility, and plant flowers throughout your facility.

 4. Host a Spring Fashion Show